withastro/docs/src/pages/en/guides/migration-guide/from-gatsby.md

 Gatsby has several top-level configuration files for configuration options, site and page metadata and generating page routes.

-In Astro, many of these features are not handled by separate configuration files, and `astro.config.mjs` is used only for configuring your Astro project and any installed integrations, including SSR adapters.
+In Astro, many of these features are not handled by separate configuration files, and `astro.config.mjs` is used only for configuring your Astro project and any installed integrations, including [SSR adapters](/en/guides/deploy/).

-The contents of `astro.config.mjs` are not available to other files in your project, so you will write `.astro` components or separate data files (e.g. `.js`, `.json`) for storing site metadata to be used in within your project.

-You have access to every page `<head>` directly, so you can add font sources and stylesheets as needed in individual pages or layout components.
-Page routing for your blog posts based on GraphQL queries defined in `gatsby-node.js` is replaced with Astro's built-in, automatic file-based routing for files located within `src/pages/`.

 Your Astro project will not use any of these `gatsby-*.js` files, but there may be some content that you can reuse:

+- `gatsby-config.js`: This file handles a few different operations:
-- `gatsby-config.js`: Move your `siteMetadata: {}` into `src/data/siteMetadata.js` (or `siteMetadata.json`) to import data about your site (title, description, social accounts etc.) into page layouts.
+     - Site metadata: Move your `siteMetadata: {}` into an importable data file, such as `src/data/siteMetadata.js` or `src/data/siteMetadata.json`.
+You can then replace any GraphQL calls to `siteMetadata` with an import to one of these files.
+     - Framework plugins: Like Gatsby, Astro supports plugins that extend the capabilities of the core framework.
+Look for comparable plugins using [the Astro integration directory](https://astro.build/integrations/) and move the plugin configurations into your `astro.config.mjs`.
+          - Remember that Astro supports the same Markdown Remark and Rehype chains that your Gatsby site does.
+[You can migrate any Remark/Rehype plugins into your `astro.config.mjs` as well](https://docs.astro.build/en/reference/configuration-reference/#markdownremarkplugins).

 - `gatsby-browser.js`: Consider adding anything used here directly into your main layout's `<head>` tag.
 - `gatsby-node.js`: This file handles multiple server-side operations that have built-in support in Astro:
      - GraphQL node customization: You do not need to customize the schema in Astro, but viewing the Gatsby schema may help you with defining types in your Astro projects.